PelagicCreatures/sargasso/README.md

 * Proxy / Reflect for Observable data
 * Template literals and rendering tools such as [lit-html](https://lit-html.polymer-project.org/)

-The result is lean (<50k), highly performant and clean library that simplifies the complex technologies behind modern progressive web apps and web sites.
+The result is lean (<50k), highly performant and clean library that simplifies the implementation of the complex technologies behind modern progressive web apps and web sites.

 The Sargasso ecosystem includes modules for: